cwervo/cwervo.com/src/speaking.md

 # Speaking, Andrés Cuervo

-See all my [talk slides](https://slides.cwervo.com/), along with videos & write-ups of accompanying some of the talks!
+See all my [talk slides](https://slides.cwervo.com/), along with videos & write-ups accompanying some of the talks!

 <style>
 #wrapper { text-align: center; }